 “With our online classes, we have tapped into amazing geographical diversity.
 We are building virtual, professional communities,” Bent said.
 “Our students come from places like Abu Dhabi, Madrid, Canada.
 Some are joining us late at night and some are getting up at 4:30 in the morning to join us.
 And people are coming from across the globe to take part in our on-campus components.”

 Many students, she added, become “frequent flyers,” returning year after year.

 Amy Nichols is one such returnee.
 Nichols, who has a degree in theater from SUNY Binghamton, was recently named the admissions and communications coordinator of graduate programs.
 Previously, she was a senior administrative assistant.

 Nichols took a class in video production last summer and is now enrolled in a storytelling class.

 “I love it.
 The small class sizes are wonderful, you get the individual attention you need," she said.
 "You get immediate feedback, not only from your classmates but from your instructors.
 In my new position, I use the things I learn every day.”

 Other graduate programs include webinars, seminars, retreats and conferences.

 “As we build this program, we aim to hold on to Mount Holyoke’s deep philosophy, while finding new ways to engage audiences,” Espinosa said.
 “Not necessarily just for a year or two, but over a lifetime.”

-Currently, about 500 people are served through our graduate programs, our non-credit courses, our webinars and seminars, and our professional learning communities, Espinosa said.
+Currently, about 500 people are served through the College's graduate programs, non-credit courses, webinars and seminars, and professional learning communities.